 In the Fall of 2011, I joined the Alta Vista School team as a second grade teacher.
 At AVS I helped develop a hands-on and project-based curriculum that appeals to multiple learning styles.

 In 2013 I began my work with Redwood Day School as a long-term substitute in fourth grade.
-I am looking forward to working with this diverse and compassionate community of educators and learners.
+Working with this diverse and compassionate community of educators and learners was a highlight of my career.